iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-19
+- Allow selecting individual thumbnails for partial PDF export, automatically choosing all pages when none are selected

 ## 2025-08-18
 - Convert Google login into a plugin guarded by `login_dev_only` so authentication is available only on developer builds